 You can obtain the hourly rates for On-demand pricing from this AWS EC2 Pricing page.
 On this page, you can view the rate for each instance type on the basis of the supported OS and the AWS region.
-For example, here’s a snap of the rates for instance type, “General Purpose” on Windows OS and for the “Asia Pacific (Mumbai)” region.
+For example, here’s a snap of the rates, for instance, type, “General Purpose” on Windows OS and for the “Asia Pacific (Mumbai)” region.

 AWS EC2 Reserved instances enable you to reduce your costs through discounts ranging up to 72%.
-Using reserved instances, you can avail of capacity reservation that assigns you a reserved availability zone.
+Using reserved instances, you can avail of a capacity reservation that assigns you a reserved availability zone.
 This allows you to launch instances whenever you need them.
 In short, reserved instances is a major cost saver as compared to on-demand instances.

 The Reserved pricing model is recommended when:

 How do reserved instances (or RI) work?
-RI provides you with hourly rate at a discounted price and optionally, a capacity reservation for running EC2 instances.
+RI provides you with an hourly rate at a discounted price and optionally, a capacity reservation for running EC2 instances.
 Additionally, depending on your application needs, you can choose any of the following types of RIs:

-Standard RIs that offer the best discount – up to 72% off on on-demand pricing – and is designed for applications with steady usage.
+Standard RIs offer the best discount – up to 72% off on on-demand pricing – and is designed for applications with steady usage.

-Convertible RIs that offer discounts of up to 54% on on-demand pricing, along with the flexibility to modify your RI attributes – example, instance family, operating system, and tenancy.
+Convertible RIs that offer discounts of up to 54% on on-demand pricing, along with the flexibility to modify your RI attributes – for example, instance family, operating system, and tenancy.
 Like standard RIs, convertible RIs are suited for steady usage applications.

 Scheduled RIs that are used to launch instances within a specific time window.
 This is useful when you want to utilize your available capacity to a predictable and recurring schedule that may require just a fraction of a day, week, or month.